RotorHazard/VRxC-Fusion/README.md

 # RotorHazard VRx Control for TBS Fusion

 This system allows RotorHazard to communicate with TBS Fusion modules, sending race status messages, lap times, and split data in real time to the pilot's OSD.
-In the future, this system may be extended to provide race directors with module status information, and set pilot's frequency and video transmitter power level from within the RotorHazard interface.

 ## Installation and Setup

 The system is composed of a RotorHazard plugin and a hardware communicator.
+Setup of both is required.

 ### RotorHazard Plugin

 RotorHazard 4.0 or later is required.

-Copy the `vrx_tbs` plugin into the `src/server/plugins` directory in your RotorHazard install.
+Install through the "Community Plugins" area within RotorHAzard.
+Alternately, copy the `vrx_tbs` plugin into the plugins directory of your RotorHazard data directory.

-If installation is successful, the RotorHazard log will contain the message `Loaded plugin module vrx_tbs` and `Importing VRx Controller tbs`.

 ### Communicator